How to Get Financing For a New Restaurant

 Choose a Restaurant Theme or Concept

-This is probably the easiest step when opening a new restaurant.
+It is probably the easiest step when opening a new restaurant.
 Usually, the restaurant concept or theme is the first thing people think about when they get the idea to open a restaurant.
-As you flesh out your theme you need to choose a restaurant name, write a restaurant menu and start to think about the interior design of your dining room and bar.
+As you flesh out your theme, you need to choose a restaurant name, write a restaurant menu, and start to think about the interior design of your dining room and bar.
 What will your restaurant look like?
 What is it about your restaurant that will invite customers to eat there, rather than at the competition’s place?

-I’ve said it (or rather wrote it) over and over- it’s all about location when it comes to sucessful restaurants.
+It’s all about location when it comes to successful restaurants.
 Before you choose a location for a new restaurant, consider the traffic, either on foot or by car.
 Consider the size of the space, is it really big enough to accommodate the design of your restaurant?
 And lastly, consider the rent.
 Many times you can negotiate a lease with a prospective landlord.

 A restaurant business plan is like a blueprint of how you are going to open your restaurant and how you plan to be profitable during the first couple of years (or until the loan is paid off) and beyond.
 No bank or small business bureau is going to consider loaning you money without a well thought out business plan.